Building a Procurement Dashboard? Here are Four Must-Haves

 • Top savings by project

-Of course, since you’re building the dashboard yourself, you can customize it to display savings however you want.
+Of course, since you’re building the procurement analytics dashboard yourself, you can customize it to display savings however you want.
 We just advise working with stakeholders like Finance, IT, and Operations so that you can communicate your successes in a way that will make your strategic impact clear.

 Let’s face it—everything we’ve listed here is both vital and resource intensive.
-You can build your own dashboard if you want, but it’s difficult and risky.
+You can build your own custom dashboards if you want, but it’s difficult and risky.
 Not only does building an internal tool from the ground up require time and resources, there’s also no guarantee that it will work the way you anticipate or do what you need it to.

 You should also keep in mind that the four factors we’ve mentioned here are just the must-haves.
 There are countless other functionalities that you need if you want to achieve best-in-class procurement performance management.

-So, before you decide to build something yourself, why not take an hour to see what we’ve already built—a strategic procurement platform built on spend analysis and performance management?
+So, before you decide to build something yourself, why not see what we’ve already built—a strategic procurement analytics dashboard solution built on 360-degree spend and performance visibility?
 It takes each of the requirements in this blog to the next level and does so much more to elevate Procurement’s strategic impact.
-With more than 500 leading procurement teams having already leveraged it to transform their operations, it’s at least worth seeing in action as you plan out your procurement dashboard.
-Click below now to schedule a complimentary demo and let us show you just what you’ve been missing.

 Building a procurement dashboard is a large undertaking.
 These are the features you can't operate without.